provenance-io/provenance/x/marker/spec/12_transfers.md

 ### Bypass Accounts

-There are several hard-coded module account addresses that are given special consideration:
+There are several hard-coded module account addresses that are given special consideration in the marker module's `SendRestrictionFn`:

 * `authtypes.FeeCollectorName` - Allows paying fees with restricted coins.
 * `reward` - Allows reward programs to use restricted coins.